-962 Particle Accelerators Fall, Spring, Summer.
+962 Particle Accelerators

+Fall, Spring, Summer.
 3(3-0) A student may earn a maximum of 6 credits in all enrollments for this course.
-RB: (PHY 861) Theory of particle accelerator design.
+RB: (PHY 861)

+Theory of particle accelerator design.

 963 U.S. Particle Accelerator School Fall, Spring.
 3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
 RB: (PHY 861) SA: PHY 962C Participation in suitable courses offered by the U.S. Particle Accelerator School.
 964 Seminar in Beam Physics Research Fall, Spring.
 3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
 RB: (PHY 861) SA: PHY 962D Presentation of current research topics in beam physics or accelerator design.
-Atomic and Electronic Structure of Spring.
+Atomic and Electronic Structure of Matter Spring.
 3(3-0) RB: (PHY 491 and PHY 852 and PHY 841 and PHY 831) SA: PHY 871 Atomic structure, bravais lattices, x-ray scattering.
 Vibrations, phonons, neutron scattering.
-Electron in solids, electron gas.
-Bloch's theorem. semiconductors and insulators.
+Electron in Bloch's theorem. solids, electron gas.
+Metals. semiconductors and insulators.
 Introduction to cooperative phenomena.
-Transport and Dynamics in Bulk and Mesoscopic Systems Fall.
+972 Transport and Dynamics in Bulk and Mesoscopic Systems Fall.
 3(3-0) RB: (PHY 971 and PHY 831 and PHY 841 and PHY 852) Transport theory.
 Weak and strong localization.
 Quantum effects in small structures.
 Quantum hall effects and Wigner crystal.
 Superconductivity and other cooperative phenomena.
 Special Topics in Condensed Matter Physics Fall, Spring.
 3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
 RB: (PHY 971 and PHY 972) Topics vary and may include quantum optics, scattering methods and Green's functions.
 Advanced Reading in Physics Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 4 credits in all enrollments for this course.
 R: Approval of department.
-981 Nuclear Structure Fall, Spring.
+Nuclear Structure Fall, Spring.
 3(3-0) RB: (PHY 492 and PHY 831 and PHY 841 and PHY 852) Nuclear forces, nuclear matter, nuclear-structure models, few-nucleon systems, electromagnetic and weak transitions.
-Nuclear Dynamics 982 Fall, Spring.
+982 Nuclear Dynamics Spring.
 3(3-0) RB: (PHY 492 and PHY 831 and PHY 841 and PHY 852) Scattering theory, resonance reactions, compound nuclear decay and fission, direct and breakup reactions, time-dependent Hartree-Fock, Vlasov equation, nuclear transport equations, particle production, nuclear liquid-gas phase transition, quark-gluon plasma.
-Nuclear Astrophysics 983 Fall, Spring.
-3(3-0) RB: (PHY 410 and PHY 472 and PHY 482) SA: PHY 982A, PHY 982B Low energy reaction theory, survey of astrophysics, physics of nuclei and reaction relevant to astrophysics, nuclear reaction rates in stellar environments, stellar evolution, solar neutrinos, big bang nucleosynthesis, dark matter, supernova explosions, r-process, hot CNO and rp-process, cosmochronology 992 Quantum Chromodynamics Fall.
+983 Nuclear Astrophysics Fall, Spring.
+3(3-0) RB: (PHY 410 and PHY 472 and PHY 482) Low energy reaction theory, survey of astrophysics, physics of nuclei and reaction relevant to astrophysics, nuclear reaction rates in stellar environments, stellar evolution, solar neutrinos, big bang nucleosynthesis, dark matter, supernova explosions, rprocess, hot CNO and rp-process, cosmochronology Quantum Chromodynamics Fall.
 3(3-0) A student may earn a maximum of 6 credits in all enrollments for this course.
-RB: (PHY 854) Hadron-hadron interactions, interaction of hadrons with leptons.

-Doctoral Dissertation Research

-Fall, Spring, Summer.
-1 to 24 credits.
-A student may earn a maximum of 120 credits in all enrollments for this course.
+RB: (PHY 854) Hadron-hadron interactions, interaction of hadrons with leptons Doctoral Dissertation Research Fall, Spring, Summer.
+1 to 24 credits. student may earn a maximum of 120 credits in all enrollments for this course.
 R: Open only to graduate students in Physics.
 Doctoral dissertation research.

-PHYSIOLOGY PSL Department of Physiology College of Human Medicine College of Natural Science College of Osteopathic Medicine College of Veterinary Medicine Current Issues in Physiology Fall.
+PHYSIOLOGY PSL Department of Physiology College of Natural Science Current Issues in Physiology Fall.
 2(2-0) Not open to students with credit in PSL 250 or PSL 431 or PSL 432.
 Physiological bases of health issues of broad social significance, and new approaches for the treatment of specific disorders.
 Introductory Physiology Fall, Spring.
 4(4-0) R: Not open to students in Physiology.